Ahmedpur, Birbhum

 Ahmedpur is a census town in Sainthia CD block in Suri Sadar subdivision of Birbhum district in the Indian state of West Bengal.
 Ahmedpur is under the jurisdiction of Sainthia police station.
 The census town is remembered in the area for its sugar mill and as one end of the vintage narrow gauge railway.
 The office of the Block Development Officer, Sainthia Block is situated here, adjacent to the Ahmedpur railway station.
 It hosts a growing local business centre, being well connected with Kolkata and other cities of West Bengal via railway.

 Geography

 Location

-Ahmedpur is located in the alluvial plain of the Mayurakshi River.
+Ahmedpur is located in the alluvial plain of the Bakreswar River.
 It has hot and dry summers, spread between March and May, followed by the monsoon from June to September.
 Seventy-eight percent of the rainfall occurs during this period.
 Although large trees are rare, small and medium vegetation, with short grass and bushes can be found alongside the road.